-Description Month Cost Phase I - installation of high efficiency sump and booster pumps; drilling pilot wells 0-3 \$1.42 M Phase II - drilling of primary wells and installation of booster pumps 3-6 \$1.54 M Phase III - installation of submersible pumps in primary wells and additional booster pumps 6-10 \$2.31 M Technical studies and installation (casing, screen, etc.) - \$0.29 M Contingency - \$0.44 M Total: \$6.00 M
+Description Cost Phase I - installation of high efficiency sump and booster pumps; drilling pilot wells \$1.42 M Phase II - drilling of primary wells and installation of booster pumps \$1.54 M Phase III - installation of submersible pumps in primary wells and additional Φ2 24 3 5 booster pumps \$2.31 M Technical studies and installation (casing, screen, etc.) \$0.29 M Contingency \$0.44 M Total: \$6.00 M

-Expenditures on the Optimization Plan will be phased over the period of implementation.
-The installation of the system is expected to take approximately ten months, though the benefits of the increasing drawdown rate will begin to be realized during implementation.
-As mine workings are currently up to 25 metres below the local water table, a period will be required to lower water levels below existing mineworkings and ongoing development.
+Expenditures on the Optimization Plan have been phased over the period of implementation.
+The benefits of the increasing drawdown rate have begun to be realized during implementation.
+As mine workings are currently up to 12 metres below the local water table, a period will be required to lower water levels below existing mine-workings and ongoing development.